Earning a Project Management Undergraduate Certificate at Regis

-Prospective students, please note that recent course requirement updates may not be reflected in the list above and you should contact an Admissions Counselor at 800.944.7667 for recent changes and updates.
-(Current students, contact an Academic Advisor in the College of Business and Economics).
+Please note that recent course requirement updates may not be reflected in the list above, and prospective students should contact an Admissions Counselor at 800.944.7667 for recent changes and updates.
+Current business students, contact your Academic Advisor.

 How to Apply

 Take the next step in your Regis experience and connect with a Regis admissions counselor for information and assistance.

 - Complete the online certificate application

 - Possess a high school diploma or equivalent

 - Possess transferable college credit from a regionally accredited college or university